emcniece/s3_size/README.md

 ## Installation

 This provides a sensor that shows details of a AWS S3 Bucket - size (in GB) and number of objects.
-You will need an `Access Key` and `Secret` from AWS that has `ListAllMyBuckets` and `List Bucket` Permissions.
+You will need an `Access Key` and `Secret` from AWS that has `ListAllMyBuckets` and `ListBucket` permissions for the S3 service.

 ### Install Custom Components